dattgoswami/article-summary-generator/README.md

 # News Summary Generator

-The News Summary Generator is a Python application that generates a summary of a news article using an AI language model, provided by Monster API.
+The News Summary Generator is a Python application that generates a summary of a news article using Llama-7b.
 This application fetches the article from a URL provided by the user, extracts the article's content, and sends it to the Monster API to generate the summary.

 ## Installation